jrmedd/uxportfolio/content/delible/index.md

 draft: false
 weight: 2
 hero: 'hero'
-caption: 'Anything you type into Delible ink. is totally private and disappears completely at midnight.'
+caption: 'Delible ink isn't permanent.
+Put down your thoughts and they'll fade at the end of the day.'
 ---

 {{% section %}}